Quantile Vector Autoregression without Crossing: Numerical Results

 \subsection{Simulation study 1: Comparison with the standard QR method}

 In this subsection, we numerically compare the performance of the proposed penalized SQVAR method and the standard QR method.
 Since asymptotically the standard QR also produces quantile curves without crossing, both estimators should perform similarly when the sample size is sufficiently large.
-However, in small or moderate samples, the monotonicity constraint explicitly imposed on our SQVAR method may affect its finite-sample performance.
-In particular, it is generally known that imposing a shape restriction helps reduce the estimation variance under weak identification.
-The following simulation results suggest that this is indeed the case for our estimator.
+However, in small samples, the monotonicity constraint explicitly imposed on the SQVAR method may help reduce the estimation variance under weak identification.

 For the DGP, we consider a trivariate QVAR model with lag order $p=2$, where the first-order lags are all active and the second-order lags are all inactive.
 The active and inactive lags are selected using the BIC criterion with grid search.
-The strength of model identification is controlled by scaling the QVAR coefficients $\theta_{li}^{(1)}$ by $1/b$, where $b$ is chosen from $b \in \{1,2, \ldots, 6\}$.
-That is, the larger $b$ is, the weaker the identification.
-In Figure \ref{fig:box}, panel (a) reports the boxplots of the root mean squared error (RMSE) averaged over the coefficients for the two estimators when $T = 200$, and panel (b) reports those for $T = 600$, where the number of Monte Carlo replications is set to 500.
-For more detailed information about the DGP and estimation procedure, please see Appendix \ref{app:MC}.
+The strength of model identification is controlled by scaling the QVAR coefficients $\theta_{li}^{(1)}$ by $1/b$, where $b$ is chosen from $b \in \{1,2, \ldots, 6\}$; the larger $b$ is, the weaker the identification.
+In Figure \ref{fig:box}, panel (a) reports the root mean squared error (RMSE) averaged over the coefficients for the two estimators when $T = 200$, and panel (b) reports those for $T = 600$, where the number of Monte Carlo replications is set to 500.
+For more detailed information about the DGP and estimation procedure, see Appendix \ref{app:MC}.

 From Figure \ref{fig:box}, we find that the standard QR estimator tends to perform slightly better than our penalized SQVAR estimator when $b$ is small.
 It is not surprising in general that an unconstrained estimator achieves smaller RMSE than a constrained estimator.
 However, as $b$ gets larger, this relationship reverses.
 In particular, when the sample size is smaller, the robustness of our shape-restricted method to weak identification becomes more apparent.
 Considering the fact that the standard QR estimator suffers from the quantile crossing problem especially when the sample size is small, as reported in Table \ref{tab:MC1nx}, we may conclude that the SQVAR method should be a promising alternative to the standard QR method.